ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ### Defining converters

-The HTML structure (data output) of the converter will be a `<span>` with a `data-resource-url` attribute with external resource url as a value.
+The HTML structure (data output) of the converter will be a `<span>` with a `data-resource-url` attribute with the external resource url as a value.

 ```html
 <span data-resource-url="RESOURCE_URL"></span>